 As a business owner in the Granite State, you probably rely on many forms of intellectual property law to protect your company.
 These might include laws concerning copyright, trademark, and patent.
 Another important form of intellectual property is trade secrets.
 In New Hampshire, what laws protect your business's trade secrets?

 Trade secrets are typically considered to include customer lists, sensitive marketing information, non-patented inventions, software, formulas and recipes, techniques, processes, and other business information that provides a company with a business edge.

 Information is more likely to be considered a trade secret if it is:

-New Hampshire’s version of the Uniform Trade Secrets Act refers to the theft of trade secrets as misappropriation.
-Under New Hampshire law, "misappropriation" refers to the acquisition of a trade secret by someone who knows or has reason to know that the trade secret was acquired by improper means -- theft, bribery, misrepresentation, breach or inducement of a breach of duty to maintain secrecy.
-It also includes the disclosure or use of a trade secret without consent by someone who used improper means to acquire knowledge of the trade secret – for example, an ex-employee who spills company secrets to a rival.
+New Hampshire’s version of the UTSA refers to the theft of trade secrets as misappropriation.
+Under New Hampshire law, "misappropriation" means the acquisition of a trade secret by someone who knows or has reason to know that the trade secret was acquired by improper means, such as theft, bribery, misrepresentation, or breach of or inducement of a breach of duty to maintain secrecy.
+It also includes the disclosure or use of a trade secret without consent by someone who used improper means to acquire knowledge of the trade secret, for example, an ex-employee who gives company secrets to a rival.

 New Hampshire prohibits use of trade secrets by a company that has “has reason to know” that the material constitutes a trade secret.
 This is known as constructive knowledge (versus actual knowledge).
 In other words, even if a New Hampshire company was unaware it possessed purloined trade secrets, it can still be prosecuted under New Hampshire law if it should have known.

 The penalties for a violation of this statute include a potential prison term of 15 years and fines up to $5 million, depending on whether the defendant is an individual or a corporation.
 A private party can still sue for trade secret theft even if the federal government files a criminal case under the Economic Espionage Act.